jamesb2413/MiniML-and-REPL/README.md

-## Miniml: A Small Subset of an OCaml-like Language and a REPL (Read-Eval-Print Loop)
+## MiniML: A Small Subset of an OCaml-like Language and a REPL (Read-Eval-Print Loop)